mosip/id-authentication/design/registration/registration-device-integration.md

 -   Authenticate the registration process by capturing RO IRIS.
 -   Capture the applicant IRIS image.
 -   De-duplicate validation against the list of users or supervisor IRIS with the applicant IRIS.

+Scanner
+-  Allow the user to scan the applicant [POB, POI, POA, POR] documents and attach it to the application during Registration or other process.

 The key **non-functional requirements** are